Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Introduction

 Power production using wave energy gained momentum in the 1970s during the oil crisis.
 This field is regaining a renewed interest in the marine hydrokinetic research community that is aiming to reduce the current carbon footprint of power production.
 In spite of the abundantly available wave power in the oceans and seas worldwide~\cite{Gunn12}, and research efforts dating back since the seventies~\cite{Evans1979}, no commercial-scale wave power production operations exist today.
 Consequently, various wave energy conversion (WEC) concepts have been proposed and implemented, yet no single device architecture has been recognized as the ultimate solution.

 Point absorber (PA) is a type of WEC system, for which the device characteristic dimensions are relatively small compared to the wave length of the site~\cite{Falnes2012,Soares2012}.
 Depending upon the wave energy extraction mechanism and the power take-off (PTO) system employed, PAs can be further categorized into different subtypes.
-To name a few, \emph{Inertial Sea Wave Energy Converter} (ISWEC) is a floating point absorber (FPA) that converts the pitching motion of the hull to an electrical output using a gyroscopic PTO system~\cite{Sirigu2020a,Sirigu2020b,Vissio2017}. \emph{PowerBuoy} is a two-body FPA developed by Ocean Power Technologies that uses heave mode to extract energy from the waves~\cite{Poullikkas2014,Van2017,Yu2013}.
+To name a few, \emph{Inertial Sea Wave Energy Converter} (ISWEC) developed by the Polytechnic University of Turin is a floating point absorber (FPA) that converts the pitching motion of the hull to an electrical output using a gyroscopic PTO system~\cite{Sirigu2020a,Sirigu2020b,Vissio2017}. \emph{PowerBuoy} is a two-body FPA developed by Ocean Power Technologies that uses heave mode to extract energy from the waves~\cite{Poullikkas2014,Van2017,Yu2013}.
 Although FPAs have the advantage of receiving a dense concentration of wave energy from the ocean or sea surface, they are also prone to extreme waves and other severe weather conditions that can limit their operability and long-term survivability.
 Fully submerged point absorbers (SPA) have been designed to overcome these issues. \emph{CETO} is a cylindrical shaped SPA developed by Carnegie Wave Energy that is able to absorb wave energy using multiple degrees of freedom~\cite{Sergiienko2018,Rafiee2015}.
 An added advantage of SPAs is their zero visual impact on the ocean or sea shorelines~\cite{Sergiienko2017}.
 Currently, efforts are underway that are testing point absorber devices at various locations around the world, including but not limited to, the Pacific Ocean~\cite{Paasch2012}, the Atlantic Ocean~\cite{Dacobem}, and the Mediterranean Sea~\cite{Dafnakis2019,Mattiazzo2019}.
+Some of us are also directly involved in testing and improving WEC devices at various sea locations~\cite{Sirigu2020a,Sirigu2020b,Vissio2017,Mattiazzo2019}.